-Galvanize’s tuition cost is $17,980 and requires a $2,000 deposit per bootcamp.
-Note that a deposit is not required for scholarship students and veterans using benefits to fund their studies.
-Although the Galvanize cost is high, most reviewers agree that the quality of the courses and the support provided to the student justify the price.
+Galvanize’s tuition cost is $19,480 and requires a $100 deposit per bootcamp.
+Although this is more than the average cost of a coding bootcamp, which is $12,953 according to our latest market report, most reviewers agree that the quality of the courses and the support provided to the student justify the price.

 You can pay for Galvanize tuition with several payment options and financial assistance.
 Galvanize payment options include: